charles-cooper/kittehz/README.md

 # Mario .. evolved

-In this fork of Elm Examples, Mario has evolved into a cross between a kitty and Princess Saturn!
-See it in action at https://charles-cooper.github.io/kittehz
+In ~~this fork of Elm Examples~~ the year 2222, Mario has evolved into a cross between a kitty and Princess Saturn!
+See him in action at https://charles-cooper.github.io/kittehz

 # Elm Examples